Aberfan Disaster Tribunal: Establishment of the tribunal

 On 26 October 1966, after resolutions in both Houses of Parliament, the Secretary of State for Wales appointed a tribunal to inquire into the causes of and circumstances relating to the Aberfan disaster.
 (Note: The tribunal was established under the Tribunals (Evidence) Act of 1921.
 A Royal Commission on Tribunals under Lord Justice Salmon was sitting in 1966.
 Its report (published in November 1966) noted that 1921 Act tribunals "should never be used for matters of local or minor public importance but always be confined to matters of vital public importance concerning which there is something in the nature of a nation-wide crisis of confidence.
 In such cases we consider that no other method of investigation would be adequate" (para 27 of Salmon Commission report).

 In theory, a witness to the Tribunal had no immunity against the use of their evidence against them in subsequent civil or criminal proceedings but the Royal Commission recommended that they be given such immunity (para 63), noting (para 64)"The publicity however which such hearings usually attract is so wide and so overwhelming that it would be virtually impossible for any person against whom an adverse finding was made to obtain a fair trial afterwards.
 So far no such person has ever been prosecuted.
 This again may be justified in the public interest because Parliament having decided to set up an inquiry under the Act has clearly considered whether or not civil or criminal proceedings would resolve the matter and has decided that they would not.")
 It was chaired by the respected Welsh judge and Privy Councillor Lord Justice Edmund Davies, who was born two miles from Aberfan and had attended Mountain Ash Grammar School.
+The geotechnical consultant was Harold Harding and the third member was Vernon Lawrence former Clerk of Monmouthshire County Council.
+Professor Alan W. Bishop of Imperial College was appointed to run the geotechnical investigations.
 Before the tribunal began, the Attorney General imposed restrictions on speculation in the media about the causes of the disaster.

 Aberfan Colliery spoil tramway before the disaster, with spoil heaps at top left.
 The red brick building at mid-left is Pantglas County Secondary School.